Ann E. Dunwoody

-Ann Elizabeth Dunwoody (born January 14, 1953) is a retired general of the United States Army.
-She was the first woman in United States military and uniformed service history to achieve a four-star officer rank, receiving her fourth star on November 14, 2008.
+Ann Elizabeth Dunwoody (born 14 January 1953) is a retired general of the United States Army.
+She was the first woman in United States military and uniformed service history to achieve a four-star officer rank, receiving her fourth star on 14 November 2008.

-In 2005 Dunwoody became the United States Army's top-ranking female when she received the promotion to lieutenant general (three stars) and became the army's Deputy Chief of Staff, G-4 (logistics).
-She was nominated as Commanding General, United States Army Materiel Command, by President George W. Bush on June 23, 2008, and confirmed by the Senate one month later.
-She served in that capacity until August 7, 2012, and retired from the army on August 15, 2012.
+In 2005 Dunwoody became the United States Army's top-ranking female when she received the promotion to lieutenant general (three stars) and became the Army's Deputy Chief of Staff, G-4 (logistics).
+She was nominated as Commanding General, United States Army Materiel Command, by President George W. Bush on 23 June 2008, and confirmed by the Senate one month later.
+She served in that capacity until 7 August 2012, and retired from the Army on 15 August 2012.

 Early life and education

-Dunwoody was born in 1953 at Fort Belvoir, Virginia to Elizabeth and Harold Dunwoody.
-Her father was a career army officer, and the family lived in Germany and Belgium while she was growing up.
-She graduated from Supreme Headquarters Allied Powers Europe (SHAPE) American High School in 1971.
+Dunwoody was born in 1953 at Fort Belvoir, Virginia to Elizabeth and Harold H. Dunwoody.
+Harold was a career U.S. Army officer who retired as a brigadier general, and Dunwoody's family followed him on assignment overseas.
+Ann lived in Germany and Belgium while growing up, graduating from Supreme Headquarters Allied Powers Europe (SHAPE) American High School in 1971.

-At age 5, Dunwoody decided she wanted nothing more than to become a doctor or nurse.
-Although she came from a family with a strong tradition of military service, she had very little interest in serving in the military.
+At age 5, Dunwoody decided she wanted to become a doctor or nurse.
+Although she came from a family with a strong tradition of military service, she initially had very little interest in serving in the military.
 After high school Dunwoody attended State University of New York College at Cortland.
 During her junior year of college, Dunwoody attended a four-week Army introductory program that could be continued, if interested, with an eleven-week Women's Officer Orientation Course, which then led to a two-year commitment.
-In 1975 she committed and became a 2nd lieutenant in the Quartermaster Corps where she learned to jump from airplanes.
-It was then that she realized the army was "an organization that was as values-based as the family I came out of, and to find probably my real passion was soldiering.
-I just didn't know it because I had never experienced it."
+In 1975 she committed, became a second lieutenant in the Quartermaster Corps and attended the United States Army Airborne School.
+It was then that she realized the Army was "an organization that was as values-based as the family I came out of, and to find probably my real passion was soldiering.
+I just didn't know it because I had never experienced it".